omerwe/LEAP/README.md

 ###    LEAP

-LEAP is a program for liability estimation in ascertained case-control studies.
+LEAP is a program for liability estimation in ascertained case-control studies, written in the Python language.
 It can estimate liabilities, that can then be treated as phenotypes in a GWAS context, which can greatly increase power.